naybala/Davion153808/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Laravel Package Boilerplate
+## Packagist

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).
+This package was register and publish at ( https://packagist.org/ )